pulumi/pulumi-hugo/themes/default/content/challenge/ai-architecture.md

 #### Step 5.
 Execute Updated Pulumi Program

-Now that the code is fixed, run `pulumi up` again.
-This time the program will execute successfully.
+Now that the code is fixed, you can run `pulumi up` again.
+When we ran `pulumi up` again, our program executed successfully.

 ```shell
  Type                             Name              Status